-Meanwhile, at meetings of the Audit & Supervisory Board, the full-time Audit & Supervisory Board Member shares with External Audit & Supervisory Board Members information about the day-to-day performance of duties by Directors and Executive Officers and information about important developments and issues within the
+Meanwhile, at meetings of the Audit & Supervisory Board, the full-time Audit & Supervisory Board Member shares with External Audit & Supervisory Board Members information about the day-to-day performance of duties by Directors and Executive Officers and information about important developments and issues within the Company.

-Company.
 Internal audit and internal control departments also give them reports on matters deemed necessary for their audits.
-Through measures such as foregoing, the Company has developed an environment to support
+Through measures such as foregoing, the Company has developed an environment to support Audit & Supervisory Board Members with the performance of their duties.

-2. Matters Concerning Functions of Business Execution, Auditing, Oversight, Nomination and Determination of

-Compensation (Overview of Current Corporate Governance System)
+2. Matters Concerning Functions of Business Execution, Auditing, Oversight, Nomination and Determination of Compensation (Overview of Current Corporate Governance System) [Update]